OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Is Like a Flesh-Eating Bacterium.md

 Takes ever fewer workers to do the same work. tktk

-Whole categories of work will disappear, and the people who were doing those jobs will have a hard time retraining for something that matches their old income.
+Whole categories of work will disappear, and the people who were doing those jobs will have a hard time retraining for something that matches their old income. [[The GenAI Job Reentry Dilemma]].

-GenAI's automation of work is happening so quickly that organizations likely don't have a good picture of the extent of the change.
-So-called [Shadow AI](https://www.ibm.com/think/topics/shadow-ai) masks much of the damage: employees use the technology but don't say they are.
-Try tracking that so you can incorporate it into your decision-making, especially if trust is missing.

-The mismatched timing is a big part of the problem.

 As GenAI spreads unchecked through organizations, it is tearing holes in the workforce.
 But because [[GenAI Automates Tasks, Not Jobs]] (so far), tktktk.